heroku/refocus-ruby/README.md

 ### Library

 Refocus will pick up `REFOCUS_HOST` and `REFOCUS_API_TOKEN` environment vars if these are set.
-You can create a client like this in a pry session:
+You can create a client like this in a `pry` or `irb` session, or in your ruby program:

 ```ruby
 require "refocus"